 As you grow, you can increase your rates and be confident in them.

-4. Start a Website and Get Business Cards
+Step 5: Create a Website and Business Cards

-Almost everything we do is online nowadays.
-We order food online and get it delivered.
-We order products online, meet people online, do our banking online, etc.
+Almost everything you do is online nowadays. you order food online and get it delivered.
+You order products online, meet people online, do your banking online, etc.

 Many times, people will not make the initial contact in person.
-It will be online.
+It’ll be online.

 This is why you need a website.
 Your website should have:

 - A contact page